-All elementary conferences are scheduled.
-The first set of parent-teacher conferences at the elementary will be held on November 15 and 17 (4:00-8:00 p.m.)
-The second set of parent-teacher conferences will be held on January 31 and February 2 (4:00-8:00 p.m.) during the third quarter.
-Teachers will notify you when conferences are to be held.
-However, anytime a question arises, please feel free to call and set up a conference with your child's teacher.
+All elementary conferences are scheduled with the teachers.
+The first set of P/T conferences will be held during the week of November 11-15.
+The second set of P/T conferences will be held during the week of January 27-31.
+Teachers will notify parents when to sign up on Google Drive Calendar.
+However, anytime questions arise, please feel free to email or call and set up a conference with your child's teacher.